-See "About using LLT over the RDMA network for Veritas Access" on page 37.
-See "Excluding a NIC" on page 63.
+See "About using LLT over the RDMA network for Veritas Access" on page 41.

+See "Excluding a NIC" on page 76.

 Ask your network administrator for a range of IP addresses to use in the Veritas Access installation.
 The number of IP addresses you need depends on the number of nodes and number of network interface cards in your cluster.

-You need two IP addresses per node per public interface (one for the physical IP addresses, one for the virtual IP addresses), and one IP address for the console IP per cluster.
+You need at least one IP address per node per public interface.
+For virtual IP addresses, you can configure the virtual IP addresses later in the CLISH if you input 0 for the number of virtual IP addresses per NIC during installation time.
 Veritas Access supports both Internet Protocol version 4 (IPv4) or Internet Protocol version 6 (IPv6), but they cannot be mixed.